LiAngelo Ball Still Believes He Will Play For The Los Angeles Lakers With Lonzo Ball, LeBron James

-Despite the fact that he went undrafted and reports came out that his workouts were under par, LiAngelo Ball still sees himself playing for the Los Angeles Lakers with his brother Lonzo and LeBron James.
+Despite the fact that he went undrafted and reports came out that his workouts were sub-par, LiAngelo Ball still sees himself playing for the Los Angeles Lakers with his brother, Lonzo, and LeBron James.

 In a recent interview with TMZ Sports, he was asked about playing with the Lakers in the future.